Hot Lunch Menu

 Paying for lunches

-Lunches for Reception and Key Stage 1 children (Y1 and Y2) are funded directly to the school by the government and no payment from parents is therefore required for hot lunches until a child reaches Year 3.
+Lunches for Reception and Key Stage 1 children (Y1 and Y2) are funded directly to the school by the government so no payment from parents is therefore required until year 3.

 School trips & packed lunches

 The school incurs an additional charge for packed lunches required for school trips, sporting activities, etc. There will therefore be an additional charge of £0.18 per applicable day for this and we will contact you at the time to request that you top-up additional funds to cover this, or you can increase your initial top up if you prefer.

 Did you know you that you could be entitled to Free School Meals, even in Key Stage 2?
 Or that, if you are eligible, the school receives additional funding to help with your child's educational needs, even if your child is in Reception or Key Stage 1 (when the meals themselves are provided by the Universal Infant Free School Meals programme for all pupils)?
 Whatever your child's age, it is worth checking whether you are eligible and you can do so easily by clicking on this link: https://www.gov.uk/apply-free-school-meals .